Divorce Process in Ohio

 The unique rules of military divorces offer protection for both active-duty members and their former spouses.
 Understanding specific Ohio and federal laws that govern a military divorce can help you get a clearer understanding of the filing process, asset division, and parental planning.

 To meet the residency requirements to file for divorce in Ohio, at least one spouse has lived in the state for six months or is stationed there.
-The military spouse must personally serve the active-duty member with the necessary paperwork for a local court to handle the divorce process.
+The military spouse must personally serve the active-duty member with the necessary paperwork for a local court to handle the divorce process in Ohio.

 Grounds for divorce in Ohio are the same for military and civilian.
 Ohio recognizes no-fault and at-fault divorces.
 No-fault divorces usually cite incompatibility, while at-fault divorce grounds include adultery, extreme cruelty, and habitual drunkenness.